ignitionapp/xpm_ruby/README.md

 ### Testing with VCR
 There are a few extra steps you need when writing VCR spec to avoid checking in sensitive data.
-1. When writing a new VCR spec, you need to use the real api_key and account_key to hit the server
+1. When writing a new VCR spec, you need to use the real api_key and account_key initially to hit the server
-1. After you have generated the spec, change the api_key and account_key BEFORE CHECKING IT IN
+1. After you have generated the cassette, change the api_key and account_key in your spec BEFORE CHECKING IT IN
 1. Open up the cassette and ensure you have updated the Basic auth code as well (also before checking it in)
 ```
 headers: